iandunn/regolith/docs/install.md

 	1. If your host doesn't let you change that, you can replace the existing `DocumentRoot` folder with a symlink to the `web` folder.
 1. Upload a copy of your local `environment.php` to the production server's `config/` folder, and update the values to match production's config.
     1. This is required because `environment.php` is never checked in to source control (because it contains sensitive and machine-specific information).
-1. Update any paths in `web/.user.ini`
+1. Update any paths in `web/.user.ini`.
+It'll probably take a few minutes for changes to this file to take effect.
 1. Run `bin/install-dependencies.sh`
 1. Visit the site to make sure everything is loading correctly.
 	1. If you're seeing a blank page on the front end, log in to the back end and make sure a valid theme is activated.